nodren/odata-v4-server/README.md

 ### Action & Function

-Define `Action/Function` on the `Domain Models`, focus business logic on micro-level.
+Define `Action/Function` on the `Domain Models`.

+Using the `actions` implement the partially focused business logics, and use the `functions` implement complex queries.

 ### Hook

+Hook is general business logic for specify `Domain Model`, like `beforeCreate`/`beforeUpdate`, and it's mapped from `OData`/`HTTPS` method.

-Define `Hooks` to implement the business logics for entity.
+Define `Hooks` to implement the general business logics for entity.

 ### Service (TypedController)